top of page

 Making Peace with Peas

 Who could be afraid of the humble garden pea, I hear you ask?
-Someone with a woman living upstairs who frequently likes to play her...
+Someone with a woman living upstairs – a woman that frequently likes to...

 Happy Friendaversary

-I’m not too up on the whole Facebook thing these days (in my humble opinion, it’s definitely becoming something my parents’ generation...
+I’m not too up on the whole Facebook thing these days.
+At some point, it became something that my parents’ generation use far more than...

-On 19th July 2020, the Gregg’s app gave me a free “sweet treat” for my birthday.
-Funnily enough, I haven’t frequented Gregg’s all too...
+On 19th July 2020, Gregg's gave me a free “sweet treat” for my birthday.
+Funnily enough, I haven’t frequented Gregg’s all too often over...

 The Curse of the Little Pitta

 Content Warning: discussion of calories and eating-disordered behaviours.
-In our modernised, materialistic world, we get used to...
+In our modernised, materialistic world, we are used to...

 1